F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 BIG-IP DO 1.23 introduced the ability to use strings for the **prefixLengthRange** range property.
 Previous versions would only accept integers. |br|

 **New in BIG-IP DO 1.40** |br|
-BIG-IP DO 1.40 introduced the ability to define a route domain and assign it to a routing prefix list using the new **routeDomain** property in the |rpl| class.
+BIG-IP DO 1.40 introduced the ability to define a route domain and assign it to a routing prefix list using the new **routeDomain** property in the |prefix| class.

 The following example contains multiple prefix lists, but no other BIG-IP DO configuration.
 You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.